devcybiko/gregsmithwiki/content/computing/cheatsheets/cors.md

 So, the first solution is to look like a respectable website by using a local server.

-### myserver

-I've written a little server for the `Spotify` API problems we were having.
-It runs in your `terminal` window and serves up your files just like you were on a proper web server.
-I'll explain how to download and install this later.
-Suffice it to say, it serves up your `index.html` and other static content as if it were a real web server - noj just your hard drive.

-This solves the first CORS problem.

 ## The Second Problem - Most APIs Hate Browsers

 It turns out that the CORS standard was designed to prevent us from doing just what we're doing - calling the APIs from the browser.